- Legislative Bill Room

 This guiding motto, displayed above the podium of the Assembly Chamber, reminds Assembly Members of their responsibility.
 It is a responsibility that has grown over the years.
 In 1849, the first Legislature passed 146 laws and 19 resolutions.
 Today's Legislature will propose, analyze, and debate over 6,000 bills in a single two-year session.

-Assembly Members are elected to two-year terms and can serve a maximum of three terms.
+Assembly Members are elected to two-year terms and can serve a maximum of twelve years in the Legislature.
 There are a total of 80 Assembly Members.
 At the beginning of each two-year session, the first order of business is to elect their officers, including the Speaker of the Assembly.
 The Speaker's responsibilities as leader of the Assembly include appointing committee members and chairpersons, and assigning bills to committees.

 Other officers elected at the beginning of each term are the Chief Clerk, Chief Sergeant at Arms, and the Chaplain.